UKCloud/documentation/articles/cloud-storage/cs-how-install-cifs-ecs.md

 ## Use cases

-You can use The GeoDrive 2.0 Client to:
+You can use the GeoDrive 2.0 Client to:

 - Expose UKCloud Cloud Storage for native access on Windows through a centralised server With the GeoDrive 2.0 Client installed on a centralised Windows Server installation.